-- Mild local tenderness and / or bruising at the site of the injection is very common and usually gets better over the first few days. - The local anaesthetic may spread causing some numbress and/or weakness of legs or arms.
-If this happens, it is temporary and will rapidly get better over minutes or hours. - Infection.
+- Mild local tenderness and/or bruising at the site of the injection, that usually gets better over the first few days. - The local anaesthetic may spread causing some numbness and/or weakness in your legs (low back injections) or arms (in neck procedures).
+If this happens, the effect is temporary and will quickly get better over minutes or hours. - Infection.
 This is rare.
 You should seek medical help if there is local warmth or redness where you had the injection with tenderness.
-Or you feel hot and unwell.
-This may need antibiotic treatment. - Nerve injury occurs rarely and serious nerve injury is very rare. - ▶ Injection treatments do not always work and may not help your pain.
+Or if you feel hot and unwell.
+This may need antibiotic treatment.